AchilleSalaun/starter-academic/content/project/pybgl/index.md

 title: Pybgl
 summary: "
 <p>A  pure python graph library inspired from the BGL (Boost Graph Library).</p>
-<p>In particular, Pybgl is used by Veggie:
+<p>Pybgl is used by Veggie.
-working on this library has been the opportunity for me to bring some minor contributions to Pybgl.</p>
+My work on this library has been the opportunity for me to bring some minor contributions to Pybgl.</p>
 "
 tags:
 - digdag